September 3, 2007

 In any event, my impression is that the problems for financials are just beginning, and that the risk premiums demanded by investors are likely to rise.
 As investors have seen throughout market history, stocks having rich valuations, weakening fundamentals, and rising risk premiums typically don't constitute great bargains.

 As of last week, the Market Climate for stocks remained characterized by unfavorable valuations and unfavorable market action.
 The market has now cleared the oversold condition that we observed several weeks ago, yet breadth and trading volume have not evidenced the strength and persistence that we typically associate with more sustained recoveries from oversold conditions.
 That's not to say that we can't observe further market strength, but at present, we have no evidence either from valuations or from market action to reliably speculate on such strength.
 Accordingly the Strategic Growth Fund remains fully hedged at present – the Fund is fully invested in a broadly diversified portfolio of individual stocks, with an offsetting short position in the S&P 500 and Russell 2000 indices in order to mute the impact of market fluctuations.
-As usual, the returns in such a position are driven primarily by the difference in performance between the stocks held by the Fund and the indices it uses to hedge.
+Provided that our long-put/short-call index option combinations have identical strike prices and expirations, the returns in such a position are driven primarily by the difference in performance between the stocks held by the Fund and the indices it uses to hedge.
 Including reinvested distributions, both the Strategic Growth Fund and Strategic Total Return Fund ended last week at all-time highs.